alishbajaved45/alishbajaved45/README.md

 ## 🤝 Feedback & Collaboration

-Open to feedback, collaboration on full-stack or MERN projects, and freelance opportunities.
+Open to feedback, collaboration on Full-Stack or MERN projects, and freelance opportunities.
 Feel free to reach out through any of the links above.
 I'd love to connect!

 ## 🔗 Connect With Me